 Nicholas Miller, Ph.D.
 (2010) “The Religious Roots of the First Amendment: Dissenting Protestantism and the Separation of Church and State” Now a historian at Andrews University.

 Alexander Duff, Ph.D.
-(2010) “The Paradox of Heideggerian Politics” now a Postdoctoral fellow at Holy Cross College.
+(2010) “The Paradox of Heideggerian Politics” is now at the University of North Texas.

 Ashleen Menacha Bagnulo, Ph.D.
 (2013) “My City Before My Soul”: Reading the Discourses on Livy as a Retelling of Augustine’s City of God” now at Texas State University.

 Faisal Baluch, Ph.D.
 (2013) “Machiavelli on Liberty, Empire, and Necessity” now at Holy Cross College.

 Rebecca McCumbers Flavin, Ph.D.
 (2014) “The Battle of the Unarmed Prophets: Religion and Republicanism in the Thought of Girolamo Savonarola and Niccolo Machiavelli” now a Senior Lecturer, Baylor University.

 Sarah Spengeman, Ph.D.
 (2014) “Saint Augustine and Hannah Arendt on Love of the World: An Investigation into Arendt’s Reliance on and Refutation of Augustinian Philosophy” now at NGO, Washington, D.C.

 Michelle Kundmueller, Ph.D.
 (2014) “Politics and the Flight from Honor: Homer and the Human Good” now at Christopher Newport University.